This post contains affiliate links. Please see our disclosure policy.

 Ingredients

-Veggie Chickpea Tikkas:
+For the Veggie Chickpea Tikkas

 - 1.5 to 2 cups cauliflower florets

-- 1 medium sweet potato cubed
+- 1 medium sweet potato, cubed

 - 1/2 cup thick slices of onion, or use bell pepper or both

-- 1 green chile, thinly sliced (optional)
+- 1 green chili, thinly sliced, optional

-- 2 tbsp lemon juice
+- 2 tablespoons lemon juice

 - 2 inch knob of ginger